SteveKola/mlh-localhost-github/ck951d45t00fzrys1w36fzk8j.md

 - When I finished writing this back then, I debated posting it publicly, but I later did.
 HackSultan somehow found it and asked me to reach out to him.
 I could still remember Precious shouting with joy when she saw HackSultan's tweet reply.
 We were given about 20GB of data or so.
 It lasted for a week.

 - I did my first internship job shortly afterwards.
 I'm currently doing my second.
+And I'm much more financially comfortable now.
+Not quite, though.

 - I got a sleek PC two months ago, courtesy of DevCareers.
 I also got a free 3 months Hub subscription with constant electricity and internet connection.